KOSASIH/Anerox/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/KOSASIH/Anerox-ML/main?labpath=README.md)

 # Anerox
-Anerox Machine Learning project Repository
+Anerox is smart app powered by AI and Machine Learning algorithm

 # Description
 Anerox is a smart app powered by Machine Learning.
 It can automatically detect faces, objects and text in your photos.
 It also identifies your friends, pets and places!